pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 ### One more thing: taking in local files

 Our users now have an in-browser database where they can write SQL directly.
-However, there’s a small problem: they can only write one SQL statement at one time.
+However, there's a small problem: they can only write one SQL statement at one time.

 Imagine if a user wanted to test the compatibility between TiDB and MySQL.
 It would be a nightmare to run the statements one by one.